 The backup line of credit is a short-term note that protects the investors in a company.
 Here, a bank will guarantee to pay 50% to 100% of the money market instrument if the issuer defaults.

 The bank issues a letter of credit that it will redeem the money market instrument if the issuer does not.

-There are also investments based on money market instruments.
+There are investments based on money market instruments.

 Futures contracts obligate traders to either buy or sell a money market security at an agreed-upon price on a certain date in the future.
-Four instruments are typically used: 13-week Treasury bills, three-month euro time deposits, one-month euro time deposits, and a 30-day average of the fed funds rate.
+Four instruments are typically used: Treasury bills, interest swaps, eurodollars, and a 30-day average of the fed funds rate.

 Traders can also buy just the option, without an obligation, to buy or sell a money market futures contract at an agreed-upon price on or before a specified date.
 For example, Treasury options are offered on 5-year, 10-year, and "ultra" 10-year Treasury notes.